MicrosoftEdge/MSEdgeExplainers/PerformanceNavigationTiming for User Agent Launch/explainer.md

 Despite the variety of performance measurements available through the current API, it's difficult to discern from the `NavigationType` whether the measurements reflect those of a regular navigation under normal browsing, or of one where the browser is in a non-optimal performance state.
 As a launch is one of the most heavyweight performance scenarios commonly encountered in typical browser usage, and as application performance under this scenario does not reflect that of a normal navigation, our proposal seeks to create a new value for the `NavigationType` enum to differentiate this condition from others in measurements of web application performance.

-Modifying the `NavigationType` to include state for a user agent launch (i.e. `useragent_launch`) will enable engineers to determine whether a given measurement is taken from a launch scenario, enabling greater differentiation of application performance from browser performance in scenarios where the browser engine is launched and terminated frequently (e.g. in Electron apps, system webviews, or other application scenarios where the browser is relatively short-lived or commonly launched from scratch).
+Modifying the `NavigationType` to include state for a user agent launch (i.e. `navigate_during_user_agent_launch`) will enable engineers to determine whether a given measurement is taken from a launch scenario, enabling greater differentiation of application performance from browser performance in scenarios where the browser engine is launched and terminated frequently (e.g. in Electron apps, system webviews, or other application scenarios where the browser is relatively short-lived or commonly launched from scratch).
 The new enum definition will appear as follows:

 ```javascript
 enum NavigationType {